EnricoMendez/NIR-capsicum-counting/README.md

 Or install other version from here: [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).

-Then install a torch version compatible with the installed cuda from the installation page: [torch installation page](https://pytorch.org).
+Then install a PyTorch version compatible with the installed cuda from the installation page: [PyTorch installation page](https://pytorch.org).

 ---